westmany/avestruz/README.md

-[Atenção] Até a data: Fri May 13 23:59:50 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Sat May 14 02:22:56 UTC 2022, nenhum avestruz dominou o mundo!